Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

-Other research challenges for unlicensed spectrum sharing are highlighted in \cite{NEXTGEN6GHOPPCHALL}.
-These challenges include the optimization of coexistence within a single technology and between different unlicensed technologies.
-For example, challenges involve ensuring fairness in the coexistence of Wi-Fi 7 with legacy devices, with respect to advanced mechanisms such as MU-MIMO and OFDMA.
-Additionally, optimization is needed for coexistence between different unlicensed technologies, such as addressing the lack of a global clock required to implement a unified frame-based coexistence mechanism for NR-U and Wi-Fi.
+Additional research challenges for unlicensed spectrum sharing are outlined in \cite{NEXTGEN6GHOPPCHALL}.
+These include the optimization of coexistence both within a single technology and across different unlicensed technologies.
+For instance, one challenge is ensuring fairness in coexistence between Wi-Fi~7 and legacy devices, particularly with advanced features such as MU-MIMO and OFDMA.
+Another challenge arises in optimizing coexistence between different unlicensed systems, such as NR-U and Wi-Fi, where the absence of a global clock complicates the implementation of a unified frame-based coexistence mechanism.

+{With the advent of open-source full-stack RAN projects such as \ac{OAI} \cite{OAI_core_paper}, it has become feasible to evaluate coexistence on real hardware.
+Early studies have already demonstrated the implementation of quasi-LBT techniques for NR \cite{OAI_coexistence_peixoto}, and another work investigates coexistence between NR and LBT-based protocol for inter-vehicle communications \cite{OAI_coexistence_itsnr}.
+Under limited-throughput conditions, the researchers showed that the two networks can cooperate.

+The complementary initiative known as Open RAN introduces a novel open-source implementation of the RAN stack that promotes interoperability between different network elements.
+Open RAN also enables the development of near-real-time and real-time applications for network parameter configuration, supporting dynamic network reconfiguration.
+In the context of coexistence, these applications can perform spectrum sensing \cite{ORAN_CBRS_sensing, ORAN_ML_Radar_detection, ORAN_sensing} as well as RL-based spectrum sharing \cite{ORAN_RL_spectrum_sharing}. }

-One approach to coexistence goes beyond conventional spectrum management and access methods based on time and frequency adjustments.
-It utilizes Space-Time Adaptive Processing techniques to tailor beam nulls towards the direction of interference.
-This strategy can be applied to the entire signal or targeted at individual sub-bands \cite{TARANAPATENT1}.
-The emergence of MU-MIMO in Wi-Fi and the existence of MIMO in cellular systems demonstrate that these technologies utilize beamforming.
-However, more research should be conducted on spatial spectrum sensing issues for the coexistence of high-throughput technologies.
+One approach to coexistence extends beyond conventional spectrum management techniques, which are based on time and frequency-domain adjustments.
+It employs Space–Time Adaptive Processing (STAP) to form beam nulls in the direction of interference.
+This method can be applied to the entire signal or selectively to individual sub-bands \cite{TARANAPATENT1}.
+The adoption of MU-MIMO in Wi-Fi and the long-standing use of MIMO in cellular systems illustrate the role of beamforming in current high-throughput technologies.
+Nevertheless, further research is needed to address spatial spectrum sensing challenges in the context of coexistence.

-The core idea is to sense channel not from all directions to determine occupancy, but rather to sense from the direction of the user, which is essentially beamform-assisted sensing.
-This concept originates from cognitive radio and has been proposed for UAV communications \cite{UAVSSS}, as well as described in applications for secure communications in 5G \cite{5GSSS}.
+The underlying concept is to move away from uniform sensing across all directions and instead perform sensing specifically toward the intended user, an approach commonly referred to as beamform-assisted sensing.
+This idea originates in cognitive radio research and has been explored in UAV communications \cite{UAVSSS} and secure 5G systems \cite{5GSSS}.